Riddle of the Ring: Publication history

 John Cailiff III and William Walker of Fellowship Games designed and published Riddle of the Ring in 1977.
 They did not have a license from the Tolkien Estate, and although the game clearly used characters, themes and place names from The Lord of the Rings, a notice on the gameboard stated that the game was not related to Professor Tolkien's work.
-Fellowship Games produced four versions of this game between 1977 and 1982, packaged in a plastic bag.
+Fellowship Games produced four versions of this game between 1977 and 1983, packaged in a plastic bag.

 Iron Crown Enterprises, which did have a license to produce games based on the works of Tolkien, bought the rights to Riddle of the Ring in 1982 and published a boxed set with updated artwork and more professional production values.
 ICE released a second edition featuring new artwork in 1985.

 In his 2014 book Designers & Dragons: The '80s, game historian Shannon Appelcline explained that "ICE's Middle-earth board games ran from The Riddle of the Ring (1982), a clever game of card management and bluffing, to The Battle of Five Armies (1984), a more traditional chit-based wargame.
 By the time of that final publication in 1984, ICE was already mostly out of the board game industry.
 It'd be a decade before they published another board game using their Middle-earth license."

+In 1987, Hobby Japan published a Japanese version, 指輪の謎.